 There are two different credit bureaus in Canada that calculate credit scores: Equifax and TransUnion.
 A credit score is calculated by weighing various factors on a person’s credit file.
-We provide the ERS 2.0 credit score – a popular and legitimate score calculated by Equifax – that’s used by many banks and lenders to evaluate creditworthiness.
+Borrowell provides the ERS 2.0 credit score – a popular and legitimate score calculated by Equifax – that’s used by many banks and lenders to evaluate creditworthiness.

 Credit bureaus use the following factors in credit score calculation:

-While some of these factors carry more weight than others, all of the above are important to a healthy credit score.
+While some of these factors carry more weight than others, all of the above are important to a healthy and good credit score.

 Creditors look at the amount of credit you have available and the amount you have used.
 Keeping the balance on your card low looks good on your credit report and to anyone checking your credit.

 Try to keep your credit utilization below 30%.
 This means if you have a credit card with a limit of $3,000, then you should keep the balance below $1,000.